NahyeMoon/Tech_Layoff/Tech Layoffs/Tech Layoffs_Data Cleaning.md

 <br />

 In this project, I cleaned a dataset that contains 2361 tech layoffs reported from when COVID-19 was declared a pandemic (11 March 2020) to Present (20 July 2024) using SQL.
-I also used Power BI to create high-resolution visualizations of the SQL outputs with enhanced aesthetics."
+I also used Power BI to create high-resolution visualizations of the SQL outputs with enhanced aesthetics.

 <br />